 The need for PIN authentication will not go away any time soon, but the need for any payment terminal or payment application to ever SEE that number will.
 This is an enormous game-changer for both the banks, and the end users.

 Chip & PIN transactions are cheaper than magnetic strip transactions for one reason; less fraud.
 However, you can’t use chip & PIN for e-commerce, where things like the CVV code, Verified by Visa, or 3-D Secure are used to similar, though limited, effect.

 This restricts their usage to specific card brands, but this brave new world of innovation where the card brands are no longer the only game in town, a more ubiquitous PIN method is required that’s not only secure, but seamless, portable to legacy technologies, and affordable.
 Something like this; www.mypinpad.co.uk.

-- ATM payment become far less prone to fraud (under certain circumstances)
+- ATM payments become far less prone to fraud (under certain circumstances);

 - Liability shift is now firmly with the issuing banks

 All of this is great stuff, and makes me wonder what’s next!

 [If you liked this article, please share!
 Want more like it, subscribe!]